al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

 I developed a home security proof of concept in May for my final year project at the University of Portsmouth.
 After iterating through several other ideas, I finalized this idea because it combined my love of programming with my love of electronics and engineering.

 The idea came from Amazon's home security robot, <a className="extlink" href="https://www.amazon.com/Introducing-Amazon-Astro/dp/B078NSDFSB">Astro</a>.
-Although this robot is not publicly available, it was revealed to sell for about $1500.
+Although this robot is currently available under invite only as of writing this, it was revealed to sell for about $1500.
 I looked at this product and similar ones and thought I could make it cheaper while also scratching that mechanical and electronic engineering itch I had.

 The idea was for a proof of concept, a fully autonomous robot that could detect objects in front of it and be accessed remotely through the internet.